Pollora/pollora/README.md

 Pollen is designed to be versatile, intuitive, and the perfect tool for projects that demand the strengths of both Laravel and WordPress.

+## Documentation

+The documentation is in work in progress but you will find it [here](https://github.com/AmphiBee/pollen-documentation)

 ## Pollen Sponsors

 We extend our heartfelt gratitude to our sponsors for supporting Pollen's development.
 If you're interested in sponsoring, contact me at [olivier@amphibee.fr](mailto:olivier@amphibee.fr).